 - Without a functioning bathroom or kitchen

-Bridging lenders are much more flexible in their criteria, provided there is sufficient security offered in some other property holding.
-If you need finance for an unmortgageable building, then a bridging loan is likely to be your most viable option.
+Bridging lenders are much more flexible in their criteria, provided sufficient security is offered in some other property holding.
+If you need finance for an unmortgageable building, then a bridging loan is likely your most viable option.

 Example of the bridging loan process

 The bridging loan lending process can be swift and efficient.
 A typical bridging loan application will play out as follows: